Japanese Patterns of Design

 Harasu, red grilled salmon

-The grilled salmon is something all the Japanese are familiar with especially for the breakfast.
-Usually, it’s cooked only with salt and grilled which goes fantastic with white rice.
+Grilled salmon is something all the Japanese are familiar with, especially for breakfast.
+Usually, it’s cooked only with salt and grilled, which is fantastic with white rice.
 This one you can get is broiled so you can enjoy its fatty juice.

 Price: 580 JPY